DrStrangeloovee/my-distroboxes/README.md

 podman build -t $IMAGE_NAME -f Containerfile
 ```

-### Create the container from built image
+### Create the container from an image

-This will create the specified image with the defined path for the home directory.
+This will create the specified image with the defined path for the home directory and the hosts ssh authentication agent is passed into the container.

 ```bash
 distrobox create --name $CONTAINER_NAME --image localhost/$IMAGE_NAME --home ~/Distrobox/$CONTAINER_NAME --volume $SSH_AUTH_SOCK:$SSH_AUTH_SOCK:Z --additional-flags "--env SSH_AUTH_SOCK:{$SSH_AUTH_SOCK}" --volume ~/Dev::rw